-- Meets the required score for a particular course
+Any student who meets the required score for a particular course.

-COMPASS tests measure your skill level in three basic areas – math, English and reading.
-All Stark State students take the COMPASS.
-Scores help determine whether or not a student needs to be put into a developmental course.
-Students can prepare for the COMPASS test at www.act.org/compass/sample.
+COMPASS test measure your skill level in three basic areas – Math, English, and Reading.
+All Stark State College students take the COMPASS test.
+Scores help to determine whether or not a student needs to be put into a developmental course.
+Students can prepare for the COMPASS test at: www.act.org/compass/sample.

 Click here for instructions on how to look up class descriptions.

 Yes.
 The number is determined by the high school, so discuss this with your guidance counselor.